shoui520/shoui520.github.io/docs/monolingual.md

 ### Using Morphman to assist the monolingual transition
 No.

 Morphman is an Anki addon (?) which automatically decides what words to add to Anki for you.
 And for that reason it is a failure.
 Don’t leave it up to a silly computer program to help you decide what to add to Anki.
 Also most of what Morphman decides what to add for you is like “フゥ...”, “(♪～)”, “あっ...” so unless you’re into that I advise you to avoid using Morphman.
-If you want guidelines on what to mine, then mine every word that comes up in your immersion after you’ve read/watched it.
+If you want guidelines on what to mine, then just mine every single word after you have read/watched it.
+The idea here is, when you are looking up stuff, it is inevitable you are going to remember some things but forget others, so when you go back and read/watch it again, you mine all the words you failed to remember the first time.
 You may think, “I probably don’t need those words though”.
 Wrong.
 Yes you do.
-You need every word.
-I am listening to a Love Live! podcast as I write this and I have heard a word I have mined half a year ago but didn’t hear anywhere else until now.
-So don't try to trust your intuition when it comes to mining.
-This went a little off-topic, sorry about that.
+You need every word that comes up in your immersion.

 ## Yomichan - the better way to go monolingual.

 **I recommend doing the monolingual transition with Yomichan.**

 ![Image](img/monodemo1.jpg)